Max161/Gilded-Rose-Kata/README.md

 As Bobby Johnson points out in his article "Why Most Solutions to Gilded Rose Miss The Bigger Picture" (on the Wayback Machine [here](https://web.archive.org/web/20230530152324/https://iamnotmyself.com/why-most-solutions-to-gilded-rose-miss-the-bigger-picture/)), it'll actually give you better practice at handling a legacy code situation if you do this Kata in the original C#.
 However, I think this kata is also really useful for practicing writing good tests using different frameworks and approaches, and the small changes I've made help with that.
 I think it's also interesting to compare what the refactored code and tests look like in different programming languages.

-## Contributing

-Contributions are encouraged!
-You could add a translations of the specification in another language or a new starting point for your favorite programming language.
-Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for more details.